 – Capella Smooth Solid Natural (White Oak)

 The first four are red oak and the natural is white oak, which looks slightly different from red oak, but still has lots of character.

 If you’re looking for a floor that truly “pops”, consider this line and you won’t be disappointed by it, or by its price!

 Call 301-477-1654 or email me for more information on this and many other floors.

 I write these posts for Contract Carpet One in Beltsville, Maryland, where I’m the General Manager of Retail Sales.
 Prior to joining the team here, I ran a very successful showroom in Alexandria, Virginia – Alexandria Carpet One – and focused on everything from moving stock designer wools, hosting CEU courses for interior designers, blowing the doors off the internet presence, and building a fantastic shop-at-home department.

 The flooring business has been good to me and I’ve been in it for over twenty years.
 I absolutely LOVE beautiful floors and even hardwood flooring installed on walls as accent walls.

 The University of Maryland at College Park is where I earned my BA in journalism and it was an incredible experience that led to a position as assistant editor and restaurant reviewer for the Washington Diplomat.
 Yes, reviewing restaurants was a BLAST!!!

-I’ve got three amazing kids and am truly enjoying life!
+I speak four languages, have three amazing kids and am truly enjoying life!